Frequency synthesizer: Principle of PLL synthesizers

-A phase locked loop is a feedback control system.
+A phase-locked loop is a feedback control system.
 It compares the phases of two input signals and produces an error signal that is proportional to the difference between their phases.
-The error signal is then low pass filtered and used to drive a voltage-controlled oscillator (VCO) which creates an output frequency.
+The error signal is then low-pass filtered and used to drive a voltage-controlled oscillator (VCO), which creates an output frequency.
 The output frequency is fed through a frequency divider back to the input of the system, producing a negative feedback loop.
 If the output frequency drifts, the phase error signal will increase, driving the frequency in the opposite direction so as to reduce the error.
-Thus the output is locked to the frequency at the other input.
-This other input is called the reference and is usually derived from a crystal oscillator, which is very stable in frequency.
-The block diagram below shows the basic elements and arrangement of a PLL based frequency synthesizer.
+Thus, the output is locked to the frequency at the other input.
+This other input is called the reference and is usually derived from a stable crystal oscillator.

 The key to the ability of a frequency synthesizer to generate multiple frequencies is the divider placed between the output and the feedback input.
 This is usually in the form of a digital counter, with the output signal acting as a clock signal.
 The counter is preset to some initial count value, and counts down at each cycle of the clock signal.
 When it reaches zero, the counter output changes state and the count value is reloaded.
 This circuit is straightforward to implement using flip-flops, and because it is digital in nature, is very easy to interface to other digital components or a microprocessor.
-This allows the frequency output by the synthesizer to be easily controlled by a digital system.
+This allows the frequency output by the synthesizer to be easily controlled and used by a digital system.

 Example

 Suppose the reference signal is 100 kHz, and the divider can be preset to any value between 1 and 100.
 The error signal produced by the comparator will only be zero when the output of the divider is also 100 kHz.
-For this to be the case, the VCO must run at a frequency which is 100 kHz x the divider count value.
+For this to be the case, the VCO must run at a frequency which is 100 kHz times the divider count value.
 Thus it will produce an output of 100 kHz for a count of 1, 200 kHz for a count of 2, 1 MHz for a count of 10 and so on.
 Note that only whole multiples of the reference frequency can be obtained with the simplest integer N dividers.
-Fractional N dividers are readily available.
+Fractional N dividers which overcome this limitation are readily available.